-- The right to be assessed by more than one method, e.g. an essay as well as an exam
+- the right to be assessed by more than one method, e.g. an essay as well as an exam

-- The right to constructive, timely feedback so you can learn from mistakes and improve in the next assessment task in the unit
+- the right to constructive, timely feedback so you can learn from mistakes and improve in the next assessment task in the unit

-- The right to valid and fair assessment, which means assessments are marked against published criteria
+- the right to valid and fair assessment, which means assessments are marked against published criteria

-- The right to receive advice on academic referencing
+- the right to receive advice on academic referencing

-- The right to appeal against a mark or grade
+- the right to appeal against a mark or grade

-- The right to request Simple Extensions (up to two working days) where allowed by the Unit Coordinator
+- the right to request simple extensions (up to two working days) where allowed by the unit coordinator

-- The right to request Special Consideration on the grounds of injury, serious illness, misadventure, or carer responsibilities
+- the right to request special consideration on the grounds of injury, serious illness, misadventure, or carer responsibilities

-- The right to apply for Special Arrangements for issues like a funeral for a close family member, or a religious or cultural event.
+- the right to apply for special arrangements for issues like a funeral for a close family member, or a religious or cultural event.